 Obstacle Course Racing World Championship events are premier athletic competitions.
 As such, entry fees are non-refundable, non-transferrable, and may not be deferred to another year.

-Refunds, transfers, or deferments of entries are not granted for any reason, including injury, pregnancy, military exercise or deployment, and family emergencies.
+Refunds, transfers, or deferments of entries are not granted for any reason, including injury, pregnancy, military exercise or deployment, event cancellation and family emergencies.

 Athletes unable to compete due to the above reasons or other personal circumstances may defer their qualification status to the following year.
 The following year’s registration fee is not waived in these instances.

 Note: Athletes may have the option to purchase optional registration refund insurance through a third party provider during the time of registration.
 Refunds through this program are only available from this provider and are subject to their policies, terms, and conditions.

 Can I transfer my spot to a friend?

 The OCR World Championships are intended to be a competition between the best obstacle course racers in their respective divisions.
 As such, transfers of race entries are strictly prohibited.
 Athletes found to be in violation of this policy may be banned from the World Championship and future OCRWC competitions.

 I've qualified and registered.
 When will I receive my confirmation email?

 Confirmation emails are sent out on the 5th of each month for all registrations from the preceding month.

 Can I upgrade divisions after I have already registered?